How to Dispose of Yard Debris

 Residents: Another way to recycle your yard debris is to drop it off at the Gedney Way Recycling Yard.
 Empty your grass clippings, leaves and lawn rakings in the designated areas and take home some FREE compost, mulch or logs!

-LANDSCAPERS: If you would like to use the drop off location you must obtain a permit.
-Call 422-1206 for more information.
+LANDSCAPERS: If you would like to use Gedney Recycling Yard's drop off location, you must first obtain a permit from Public Works.
+Call 914-422-1206 for more information.

 - White Plains Residents only.
 ID is required